Float Therapy for De-Stressing & Relaxation

 I was then taken into my own room complete with float pod and shower, ear plugs, freshwater spray for my eyes if they get salt in them, shampoo, conditioner, body wash and a towl, so you really only need your swimmers.
 Before you float you take a quick shower, put your ear plugs in and slip into the water.
 It’s warm and buoyant I was so surprised at how floaty I felt.

-The music gently started to play signalling my time was up.
+The music slowly started to play signalling my time was up.
 I slowly got out and rinsed off in the shower.
 It was so relaxing I honestly could have jumped back in for another hour.
-Time almost stands still when you in the pod.
+Time almost stands still when your in the pod.
 I emerged in the chill-out lounge and took my time to get my things together before leaving at my own leisure.

 In terms of reactions or cautions the only thing I noticed was the next day after my first float I experienced a big emotional release, it seemed to bring up and purge a lot of emotion I must of had stored.
 But it soon passed within a day and I figured this was a good thing to release from my body.

-I found the whole experience so beautiful and calming and the perfect rest after a busy week at work, it tends to take your mind off everything.
+I found the whole experience so beautiful and calming and the perfect rest after a busy week at work, it takes your mind off everything.
 I went home crawled into bed early and slept like a baby.